 3. Sexuality: Chapter 2 - The Invention of Sexuality

-From popular-culture, religious, scientific standpoints, how might power factor in with our understanding of sex?
+From popular-culture, religious, and scientific standpoints, how might a concept of power contribute to our understanding of sex?

 When we speak of sex and sexuality, are we alluding to the same phenomena?